 If you work with highly sensitive information, or consider your personal information "classified," consider investing in data encryption.
 Many of the latest Apple and Android smartphones come with built-in data encryption that can only be unlocked by entering the device's passcode.
 There are also free apps like SecureMemo for Android smartphones that create a locked-down, password-protected file on your phone in which to store sensitive data [source: Chen].

-For lots more information about mobile gadgets, identity theft and ways to secure your digital world, check out the related HowStuffWorks links on the next page.
+For lots more information about mobile gadgets, identity theft and ways to secure your digital world, check out the related HowStuffWorks links below.